cloudflare/cloudflare-docs/content/waf/reference/migration-guides/old-rate-limiting-deprecation.md

 By default, all Enterprise customers receive the same rule quota as Business customers.

-Enterprise contracts that included the previous version of Cloudflare Rate Limiting were based on the "good requests model", where customers are billed based on the predicted usage of the feature.
+Enterprise contracts that included the previous version of Cloudflare Rate Limiting were based on the "good requests model", where customers were billed based on the predicted usage of the feature.
+If you were using the previous version of Cloudflare Rate Limiting, you will have access to both products with the same number of rules at no additional cost, and they will both apply to your incoming traffic.

-Contracts that include the previous version of Cloudflare Rate Limiting now have access to new Rate Limiting with the same number of rules at no additional cost.
-You should migrate your configuration to the new system before DATE.
+You should migrate your rules to the new system before DATE.

 As an Enterprise customer, you can also upgrade to [Advanced Rate Limiting](https://blog.cloudflare.com/advanced-rate-limiting/), a more feature-rich version of the new Rate Limiting implementation.
 Reach out to your account team to learn more about Advanced Rate Limiting.